-The Tax Court is in Washington, D.C.
-Its Judges preside at trials in 60 U.S. cities, and its Special Trial Judges preside at trials in those cities and 15 additional cities.
+The Tax Court is based in Washington, D.C.
+Its Judges and Special Trial Judges preside at trials in 74 U.S. cities.

 The Tax Court is open from 8 a.m. to 4:30 p.m.
 (EST) on all days except Saturdays, Sundays, and legal holidays in the District of Columbia.

 A case in the Tax Court is commenced by the filing of a petition.
 The petition must be timely filed within the allowable time.
 The Court cannot extend the time for filing which is set by statute.

 A $60 filing fee must be paid when the petition is filed.
 Once the petition is filed, payment of the underlying tax ordinarily is postponed until the case has been decided.

 In certain tax disputes involving $50,000 or less, taxpayers may elect to have their case conducted under the Court's simplified small tax case procedure.
 Trials in small tax cases generally are less formal and result in a speedier disposition.
 However, decisions entered pursuant to small tax case procedures are not appealable.